 The Dinner Plain climb begins in the small alpine town of Omeo, 400km north east of Melbourne.
 If you’re coming from Melbourne, Omeo is a little harder to get to than other alpine towns, given that it’s on the far side of the Victorian Alps.
 The most direct route is to take the Princess Freeway (M1) through Warragul out towards Gippsland.
 At Bairnsdale head north on the Great Alpine Road (B500) and follow it through to Omeo.

 If you’re in Omeo and looking to do more climbing, the ride from Omeo to Falls Creek and back is roughly 150km long and takes in the challenging Back of Falls climb.

-If getting through this long, challenging climb isn’t challenging enough, you could always upload your time to Cycle2Max and see how you went in comparison to other riders.
+If getting through this long, challenging climb isn’t challenging enough, you could always compare yourself to other riders.
 The Strava segment for the Omeo to Dinner Plain climb can be found here.